school-of-data/GIS-curriculum/kenya/module8/module8.md

 1. green spaces (parks, forests) built-up space per unit ratio:

 Green spaces and built-up spaces is data contained by the landuse vector layer, polygon type.
 To know exactly what are the ‘green spaces’ we need to see what are the categories enclosed in the dataset.
-For that, we run **List unique values** algorithm on the `fclass` attribute and find out that we have the following ‘green’ classes: meadow, grass, nature_reserve, park, forest and the following ‘built-up space’ classes: retail, commercial, industrial,  residential.
+For that, we run **List unique values** algorithm on the `landuse` attribute and find out that we have the following ‘green’ classes: meadow, grass, nature_reserve, park, forest and the following ‘built-up space’ classes: retail, commercial, industrial,  residential.
 Figure 8.30b presents a visualisation of our selections:

 ![Filtering green areas and built-up space in Kiambu county](media/fig830_a.png "Filtering green areas and built-up space in Kiambu ")